laravel/docs/dusk.md

 <a name="running-tests-on-github-actions"></a>
 ### GitHub Actions

-If you are using [Github Actions](https://github.com/features/actions) to run your Dusk tests, you may use this configuration file as a starting point.
+If you are using [Github Actions](https://github.com/features/actions) to run your Dusk tests, you may use the following configuration file as a starting point.
 Like TravisCI, we will use the `php artisan serve` command to launch PHP's built-in web server:

     name: CI
     on: [push]